 - Health Insurance Premiums

 - Disability Insurance

 - Life Insurance

-Before I sum up this lesson, I want to illustrate a couple of other examples for the use of control accounts.
+Before this lesson is summed up, there are a couple of other examples for the use of control accounts.

-In Lesson 17 I teach about parent-child accounts and illustrate with a landscaping/arborist business operation.
-Within the equipment parent account the two child accounts are large tools and small tools.
+Lesson 17 teaches about parent-child accounts and illustrates with a landscaping/arborist business operation.
+Within the equipment parent account, the two child accounts are large tools and small tools.
 You can imagine an arborist having upwards of 20 chainsaws, come-alongs, pulley systems, ropes, hand tools and more.

-Well small tools is an example of a single function whereby the tools are the multiple third parties.
+Small tools are an example of a single function whereby the tools are the multiple third parties.
 Here small tools could be grouped by function and a separate list of models and serial numbers allows for easy tracking.